-Pere Marquette Historical Society members receive six issues of PM Tracks, the bimonthly PMHS newsletter each year.
+Pere Marquette Historical Society members receive four issues of PM Tracks, the PMHS newsletter each membership year.
 Members also receive notices of special projects, such as our custom-run PM freight cars.

-We hold an annual "get-together" for members and their immediate families each year at a town along the former-PM right-of-way.
+We hold an annual "get-together" for members and their immediate families at a town of significance to the PM.

 To join the Pere Marquette Historical Society, send a check or money order for $30.00 (Canadian residents $35.00 US) payable to the "Pere Marquette Historical Society" to: